 Chiropractic Care Provides Long-Term Effective Solutions to Relieving Pain Without Opioids

-October is National Chiropractic Month and the American Chiropractic Association has chosen the theme for 2022 to be Chiropractic: The Frontline of Pain.
+October is National Chiropractic Month and the American Chiropractic Association has chosen the theme for 2023 to be “Relieve, Restore, Resume.”
+The campaign will raise awareness of the prevalence and impact of chronic pain and the benefits of chiropractic’s non-drug approach to pain management for those who seek relief.
 Chiropractic care promotes the use of non-drug approaches as a first line of defense against pain, and we could not agree more.
 At Northern Nevada Chiropractic, we have always believed that an alternative to invasive medications is the best medicine.
 With the rampant opioid epidemic, we are working every day to help our patients live pain-free lives without drugs or surgery.

 Chiropractic care works with the body to realign the nervous system and we have several non-invasive modalities that can prevent, decrease or even eliminate pain.
 Our goal is to prevent the patient from ever having to seek pain medications, or work with them to fix the cause of the pain so that pain medications can be significantly reduced or eliminated.